trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 **reqId:** int.
 The unique request identifier.

-**group:** String. set to “All” to return account summary data for all accounts,  or set to a specific Advisor Account Group name that has already been  created in TWS Global Configuration.
+**group:** String. set to Ã¢â‚¬Å“AllÃ¢â‚¬Â to return account summary data for all accounts,  or set to a specific Advisor Account Group name that has already been  created in TWS Global Configuration.

 **tags:** String.
 A comma separated list with the [desired tags](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#account-summary-tags)